neoforged/.github/primers/1.21.6/index.md

     protected void renderToTexture(ExamplePIPRenderState renderState, PoseStack pose) {
         // Render whatever you want here
         // You can make use of the buffer source via `this.bufferSource` }

     @Override
+    protected void blitTexture(ExamplePIPRenderState renderState, GuiRenderState guiState) {
+        // You can override this if you want to change how your layer is submitted to the render state
+        // By default, this uses the `BlitRenderState`

+        // Remove this if you want to handle submission yourself super.blitTexture(renderState, guiState);
+    }

+    @Override
+    protected boolean textureIsReadyToBlit(ExamplePIPRenderState renderState) {
+        // When true, this will skip setting up the textures and projection matrices and use whatever is currently available return false;
+    }

+    @Override